omar-khader/InCollege-Team-Kansas/README.md

 3. **Search for User**
 4. **Learn a New Skill**
 5. **View My Pending Connection Requests**
+6. **View My Network**

 The menu and prompts are visible in the current output transcript.

-Connection requests (new):
+### Connection Management (Epic #5):

-- From the search result view you can send a connection request to the displayed user.
+- **Sending connection requests:** From the search result view you can send a connection request to the displayed user.
 The program will validate and persist requests (no duplicate requests, and you cannot send a request to yourself).
-- Use the "View My Pending Connection Requests" menu item to list requests you've received.
-Requests are saved in `connections.dat` so they persist between runs.
+- **Managing pending requests:** Use the "View My Pending Connection Requests" menu item to list requests you've received.
+For each pending request, you can choose to accept or reject it.
+  - **Accepting:** Establishes a permanent connection between both users and removes the request from pending status.
+  - **Rejecting:** Removes the request from pending status without establishing a connection.
+- **Viewing your network:** Use the "View My Network" menu item to see a list of all users you are connected with, including their name, university, and major.
+- **Persistence:** All connection requests (pending and accepted) persist between program runs via `connections.dat`.
-- Example output messages include: "Connection request sent to <Name>.", "Connection request already sent to this user.", and "You have no pending connection requests at this time."
+- Example output messages include: "Connection request sent to <n>.", "Connection request from <n> accepted!", "Connection request from <n> rejected.", and "You have no pending connection requests at this time."

 ---